dev-ptera/banano-rpc-server/README.md

 > `yarn start`

 ##### Production Development
 This command should build & start a server that listens for incoming requests.
 It is intended that this server runs on the same machine as a Banano node.
+Similar to the banano node, this server should listen indefinately.
 > `yarn start:production`